Wine Cork Trivet: 15 Interesting Ways to Make

 The rustic shades of the cork lend a contrasting effect to an eye-catching tabletop taking you back to a typical mid-century setting.

 Doesn’t the cork-filled picture frame create a winsome tablescape?
-More detailed instructions available in the video provided by the tutorial.
+More detailed instructions available in the tutorial.

 The nostalgic charisma of the classic trivet would only make you aware of recycling the wine corks the next time you open a bottle of wine.